 - I) The first objective of the course is to increase student knowledge and understanding of the Turkish economy.
 A supplementary objective in this regard is to give students a development economics perspective.
 Students will also be encouraged to draw on material from other countries and prepare their papers on a comparative basis with Turkey to gain a comparative perspective.
 To give students with different backgrounds a good start, there will at the beginning be a short reading period from three texts on the Turkish economy.
-These are: - A) Korkut Boratav (2003), Türkiye İktisat Tarihi 1908-2002, 7.Baskı: (preferably more recent editions) Ankara İmge. - B) Sadık Ünay, Neoliberal Globalization and Institutional Reform, Political Economy of Development Planning in Turkey, Nova Science Publishers, New York, 2006, Chapters 2 and 3, pp.27-80. - C) Hentschel, J.; Aran, M.; Can, R.; Ferreira, F.H.G; Gignoux, J. and A. Uraz (2010), "Life chances in Turkey: expanding opportunities for the next generation", The World Bank.
+These are: - A) Korkut Boratav (2003), Türkiye İktisat Tarihi 1908-2002, 7.Baskı: (preferably more recent editions) Ankara İmge. - B) Sadık Ünay, Neoliberal Globalization and Institutional Reform, Political Economy of Development Planning in Turkey, Nova Science Publishers, New York, 2006, Chapters 2 and 3, pp.27-80. - C) Zülküf Aydın (2005), The Political Economy of Turkey, Chapter 1, The State, 25-56.

 At the end of this reading period, students will take a 2-hour examination on this reading material.
 The emphasis in this examination will be on testing students' understanding of the linkages between different events as well as on testing their knowledge on specific developments.
-This examination will start at 14.40 PM, on Wednesday, 30 March in Room F-107.
-Before this preliminary examination one session (23 March) will be devoted to student presentations of the introduction of their papers to the whole group.
-After the examination, there will be a total of eight sessions two of which (27 April and 25 May) devoted more specifically to a general discussion and progress reports of students' research papers.
+This examination will start at 14.40 PM, on Wednesday, 28 March in Room F-107.
+Before this preliminary examination one session (21 March) will be devoted to student presentations of the introduction of their papers to the whole group.
+After this examination, there will be a total of eight sessions two of which (2 May and 23 May) devoted more specifically to a general discussion and progress reports of students' research papers.

 II) The second objective of the course is to increase students' ability and skills in research and academic essay-writing.
 For this purpose, students are required to prepare a research paper on an approved subject of approximately 15 pages (around 4,000 words) long.
 For papers with more than one author these limits can be extended to 25 pages and 7,000 words.
-Students will meet with the instructor on Wednesday 9 March on an individual basis to finalize their paper topics.
-In the preparation of papers, team work (two or three students working on the same subject) is encouraged on condition that responsibility of each individual student is clearly indicated.
+Students will meet with the instructor on Wednesday 14 March on an individual basis to finalize their paper topics.
+In the preparation of papers, team work (two students working on the same subject) is encouraged on condition that responsibility of each individual student is clearly indicated.